 The Course Transfer System at the University of Michigan-Dearborn is a valuable resource for information.
-While it is not an official credit evaluation, this link can serve you in determining the transferability of courses from an accredited Michigan community college or a four-year school.
+While it is not an official credit evaluation, this link can serve in determining the transferability of courses from an accredited college or university.
 This information is always current.
 Click on the link to the right to use the Course Transfer System.

 This database reflects courses that potentially transfer to UM-Dearborn, but does not necessarily indicate if or how these courses will be used toward your particular degree program.
-Once you have been admitted, an academic advisor in your prospective school/college can provide more specific information about how your transfer coursework will be applied to your program requirements.
-The number of courses that apply to your particular program will determine the number of additional UM-Dearborn courses/credit hours necessary for degree completion.
+Once you have been admitted, an academic advisor in your unit will can provide more specific information about how your transfer coursework will be applied to your program requirements.
+The number of credit hours that apply to your particular program will determine the number of additional UM-Dearborn credit hours necessary for degree completion.

 Using the Course Transfer System

 The course is equivalent to a UM-Dearborn course.
-The UM-Dearborn course code and number will be noted.
+The UM-Dearborn course abbreviation and number will be listed.

 Lower Distribution Credit

 The course is transferable, but not equivalent to a UM-Dearborn course.
 Upon enrollment, the academic unit will determine whether the course may satisfy a distribution requirement.

 Upper Level Credit